 - Addresses the root cause by eliminating toxins and excessive Doshas from the body.

 - Restores a sense of calm to the mind and nervous system.

 - Renews energy, vitality, and enthusiasm for life.

 - Rejuvenates the cells, boosts immunity and longevity.

 Whilst cleansing can be profoundly beneficial, it is important to honour your own process and embark on it when you are ready.
 Do your research when choosing the right cleanse for you, as each Cleanse needs to be personalised based on various aspects; strength of digestive fire, Gut health, level of toxicity in the tissues, balance of Doshas and strength of the individual.
 Any kind of Cleanse should only be done with the guidance of an Ayurvedic Practitioner.

 Here are some client experiences of our Home Cleanse.

 Click here for more information on our Home Cleanse.
-Contact us if you would like to discuss your suitability for our Home Cleanse or wish to know more about our Panchakarma Retreat in India.
+Contact us if you would like to discuss your suitability for our Home Cleanse or wish to book an initial consultation at our Ayurvedic Clinic in Harrow.
 To find a Practitioner close to you contact the Ayurvedic Practitioners Association https://apa.uk.com/